KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ### Using AWS Athena to Query data

-With the help of AWS Glue our data becomes easier to work with inside the AWS infrastructure, AWS Athena allows us to Query the data for DataWarehousing
+With the help of AWS Glue our data becomes easier to work with, AWS Athena allows us to Query the data for DataWarehousing
 <img src="images\aws_athena.png">

 ### Redshift for a robust Data Warehousing